On the Minimal Model Program for K\"ahler 3-folds: Introduction

 \end{remark}

-The article is organized in the following manner.
-In Section \ref{sec:prelim} we recall some definitions and provide appropriate references, in Section \ref{sec:point-contractions} prove some contraction theorems when the exceptional locus maps to finitely many points.
-Section \ref{sec:main-contractions} is the core part of this article, in this section we prove Theorems \ref{t-pl} and \ref{thm:contractions}.
-Finally, in Section \ref{sec:cone-and-mm} we prove the cone Theorem \ref{t-cone} and the existence of minimal model, Theorem \ref{t-mmp-mfs}.\\
+This article is organized in the following manner.
+In Section \ref{sec:prelim} we recall some definitions and provide appropriate references, in Section \ref{sec:point-contractions} we prove some contraction theorems when the exceptional locus maps to finitely many points.
+Section \ref{sec:main-contractions} is the core of this article.
+In this section we prove Theorems \ref{t-pl} and \ref{thm:contractions}.
+Finally, in Section \ref{sec:cone-and-mm} we prove the cone Theorem \ref{t-cone} and the existence of minimal models, Theorem \ref{t-mmp-mfs}.\\

 {\bf Acknowledgement } We would like to thank Paolo Cascini, Mihai P\u{a}un, J\'anos Koll\'ar, and Matei Toma for useful comments, references and suggestions.